Athozs/hass-additional-ca/README.md

 To uninstall _Additional CA_ integration, follow these steps:

-1. Delete _Additional CA_ from custom components:
+1. Uninstall it from custom components:

+If you installed _Additional CA_ integration from HACS:

-Uninstall from HACS, go to your Home Assistant,
+* Go to your Home Assistant
 * -> HACS
 * -> Locate _Additional CA_
 * -> Click the three-dots menu in line with _Additional CA_, then click _Remove_

-Or uninstall manually:
+Or if you installed _Additional CA_ integration manually:

 ```shell
 rm -r config/custom_components/additional_ca